arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 == Background

 Diagnostics are medical devices and techniques used to detect the presence of a specific pathogen in a host @DiagnosticsGlobal.
-This may include #emph[in vivo] measures, such as x-ray imagery, or #emph[in vitro] tests to directly quantify the presence of the pathogen itself, e.g. polymerase chain reaction (PCR), or the host's response to the pathogen e.g., enzyme immunoassay/enzyme-linked immunosorbent assay (EIA/ELISA) @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
+This may include #emph[in vivo] measures, such as x-ray imagery, or #emph[in vitro] tests to directly quantify the presence of the pathogen itself, e.g., polymerase chain reaction (PCR), or the host's response to the pathogen e.g., enzyme immunoassay/enzyme-linked immunosorbent assay (EIA/ELISA) @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
 Any given diagnostic will vary in its ability to correctly identify the presence of the pathogen, which is described by its sensitivity and specificity.
 The sensitivity of a diagnostic is the ability to correctly identify a positive result, conditional on a positive individual being tested i.e., a true positive result @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 The specificity is the opposite: the ability to correctly determine a true negative result, conditional on a negative individual being tested @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.